PurnaChandraPanda/telemetry-core-bot/README.md

 ### Create a LUIS Application to enable language understanding

-LUIS language model setup, training, and application configuration steps can be found [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-v4-luis?view=azure-bot-service-4.0).
+- LUIS language model setup, training, and application configuration steps can be found [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-v4-luis?view=azure-bot-service-4.0).
+- For this project, the json definition for luis app is kept [here](./cognitiveModels/FlightBooking.json).
+- Make sure to create a luis app, and name it as `FlightBooking`, and import the definition as in said JSON file.

 # To run the bot